Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 10. Bellamy Beach at Rose Bay Park

-Rose Bay Park is located on the other side of the ferry wharf, which is both a dog-friendly park as well as a beach.
+Rose Bay Park, situated on the opposite side of the ferry wharf, is both a dog-friendly park and a beach.

-Do note though that dogs are required to be on a lead in this area, although this doesn’t appear to be strongly enforced.
+However, keep in mind that dogs are required to be on a lead in this area, though this rule doesn’t seem to be strictly enforced.

 Check the Woollahra Municipal Council website for more information.